What Is A Botulinum Injection?

-Stroke-induced paralysis and cerebral palsy are conditions that are associated with muscle contractures and have in some cases benefited from Botox injections since these injections act to relax the constricted muscles.
-Furthermore, Botox injections that have been administered for low back pain have demonstrated the ability to reduce muscle tension and pain.
+Stroke-induced paralysis and cerebral palsy are conditions that are associated with muscle contractures and have in some cases benefited from Botulinum injections since these injections act to relax the constricted muscles.
+Furthermore, Botulinum injections that have been administered for low back pain have demonstrated the ability to reduce muscle tension and pain.

-ConclusionA Botox injection involves the administration of the botulinum toxin into targeted muscle tissue.
-Small amounts of the botulinum toxin, which are used for Botox injections, cause temporary muscle relaxation by blocking signal transmission from nerves that regulate muscle contractions.
-Botox injections have been deemed safe to treat various conditions such as migraines, chronic headaches, cervical dystonia (neck spasms), focal limb dystonia (upper limb spasticity), muscle contractures, and low back pain.
+ConclusionA Botulinum injection involves the administration of the botulinum toxin into targeted muscle tissue.
+Small amounts of the botulinum toxin, which are used for Botulinum injections, cause temporary muscle relaxation by blocking signal transmission from nerves that regulate muscle contractions.
+Botulinum injections have been deemed safe to treat various conditions such as migraines, chronic headaches, cervical dystonia (neck spasms), focal limb dystonia (upper limb spasticity), muscle contractures, and low back pain.

 This non-invasive procedure does not require anesthesia and is usually complete after just a few minutes.
 The effects can last for up to six months and can quickly be repeated without causing harmful long-term effects.

 - Chan VW, McCabe EJ, MacGregor DL.
 Botulinum treatment for migraine and chronic daily headache in adolescents.
 J Neurosci Nurs.
 2009; 41(5):235-43.

 - Yelnik A, Colle F, Bonan I, Bradai N. Efficacy at six months of the botulinum toxin A in the post-stroke lower limb’s muscular overactivity.
 Ann Readapt Med Phys.
 2002;45(4):159-65.